 Cubans are stereotyped as passionate and affectionate in all aspects of their lives.
 This is undoubtedly true when it comes to dating.

-Cubans can be naturally flirtatious and charming but prefer to spend time getting to know another person very well before considering a committed relationship.
+Cubans can be naturally flirtatious and charming but prefer getting to know another person very well before considering a committed relationship.

 Foreigners visiting Cuba might be overwhelmed by a charming and gregarious “jinetero” who’s looking for love.